Here's to Romance

 Here's to Romance is a 1935 American musical comedy film directed by Alfred E. Green and starring Nino Martini, Genevieve Tobin and Anita Louise.

-Synopsis
+Plot

 The wife of a music teacher, who has been angered by her husband's philandering, arranges to send one of his male students to study opera in Paris as her protégé.
 This causes complications when he falls in love in France with a woman who is upset about his relationship with his patron.
 Devastated he ends up back in New York as a sheet music salesman.
 Things soon change when he is reunited with his true love and is invited to perform by the Metropolitan Opera.